Davos Klosters Ridges - Madrisa

 Description

-This trail run leads clockwise over the Madrisa ridges, so you can enjoy the view longer on the way up before whizzing down over the green pastures of Chüacalanda back to the Madrisa cable car.
-If you leave the Madrisa area in the direction of Chlei Fürggli, the flowing single trail slowly becomes rockier and after crossing the Geisshorn and the Bockhorn, past the Saaser Calanda in the direction of Rätschahorn, you could think you were walking on the moon, if it weren't for the green mountains all around.
-The first 100 meters downhill lead again on softer ground, but better not be fooled: the way down from the Rätschajoch is quite steep.
-After the descent to below 2300 meters above sea level, the path runs gently to Obersäss and from here the last few kilometers parallel to the ski lifts back to the cable car.
+This trail run leads clockwise over the Madrisa ridges, allowing you to enjoy the view longer on the way up, before rushing down over the green meadows of Chüacalanda back to the Madrisa cable car.
+Leaving the Madrisa area towards Chlei Fürggli, the flowing single trail gradually becomes rockier and after crossing the Geisshorn and the Bockhorn, past the Saaser Calanda towards Rätschenhorn, one might think they are running on the moon if it weren't for the green mountains all around.
+The first 100 meters downhill lead back to softer ground, but it's better not to be deceived: the path down from the Rätschapass is quite steep.
+After descending below 2300 meters above sea level, the path gently continues to Obersäss and from there the last kilometers run parallel to the ski lifts back to the cable car.

 Need some energy after the run?
-Two restaurants at the Madrisa mountain station await your visit with invigorating delicacies!
+Two restaurants at the Madrisa mountain station await your visit with hearty delicacies!

-All routes of the Davos Klosters Ridges have exposed passages.
-A certain level of walking and a head for heights are prerequisites.
-Plan your tour and pack your equipment accordingly.
+All routes of the Davos Klosters Ridges have exposed sections.
+A certain running confidence and surefootedness are required.
+Plan your route and pack your equipment accordingly.

 Responsible for this content: Destination Davos Klosters.